RSA & RSG

 Enter your first name, last name and email address and ‘click create +’ to begin the enrolment.

 You will need to provide a range of personal details and must supply a valid Unique Student Identifier (USI).
+If you do not have a USI, create one here before proceeding with enrolment.

 At the end of the form, you will be required to upload a supporting document to verify your identity.
 Acceptable forms of evidence include any one of the following: